-On our nationally syndicated radio show we take questions from listeners about how to save money on prescription medications.
-As with nearly everything else, drug prices have been rising.
+In our nationally syndicated radio show this week we’ll be taking your questions live.
+Our topic is how you can save money on prescription medications.
+As with nearly everything else, their prices have been rising.
 First, we speak with health and medicine investigative reporter for Consumer Reports Lisa Gill about five ways to save on prescription drugs.
 How many of her tips have you tried?

 In her article for Consumer Reports and her interview with us, Lisa Gill mentioned a number of new entries in the online pharmacy space.
 In addition to Amazon and Costco.com, bargain hunters may want to check prices at ScriptCo Pharmacy, Honeybee Health, Mark Cuban Cost Plus Drug Co. and GeniusRx.
 Keep in mind that purchasing medicines outside your insurance plan usually does not count toward the deductible.